developeranaz/qbittorrent-to-rclone-heroku/README.md

 # qBittorrent to Rclone
-Heroku has set torrent reuploaders or URL reuploaders as a polycy violating source code.Please use it at your own risk, your heroku account has a higher chance of being banned.
+Heroku has set torrent reuploaders or URL reuploaders as a policy violating source code.Please use it at your own risk, your heroku account has a higher chance of being banned.

 This web application downloads your torrent-files or magnet links or torrent http links and uploads directly to your any rclone drive instantly.
 Here qBittorrent-nox (Linux) is used as web UI And Rclone is used as Uploader with the help of Docker.